json-schema-org/json-schema-spec/jsonschema-core.md

 Validation MUST always succeed against this keyword.
 The value of this keyword is used as its annotation result.

-Per [Section 7.3](#73-default-behaviors), omitted keywords MUST NOT produce annotation results.
+Per {{default-behaviors}}, omitted keywords MUST NOT produce annotation results.
 However, as described in the section for `contains`, the absence of this keyword's annotation causes `contains` to assume a minimum value of 1.

 ##### contains
 The value of this keyword MUST be a valid JSON Schema.